eu-digital-green-certificates/dgc-api-tests/specs/gateway/CreateCertificate.md

-# Create a Public Key
+# Create a DSC

 tags: DGC_GW

-all tests for uploading public keys
+all tests for uploading DSCs

-## upload country code certificate
+## upload DSC

 tags:

-Upload a public key of a country
+Upload a DSC for a country

-* create a valid public key
+* create a valid DSC
-* upload public key
+* upload DSC
 * check that the response had no error
-* check that key is in keylist
+* check that key is in trustlist

-## upload country code certificate without client certificate
+## upload DSC without client certificate

 tags: negative_test

-Upload a public key of a country without a client certificate.
+Upload a DSC of a country without a client certificate.
 The response should be with the status code 401 Unauthorized

-* create a valid public key
+* create a valid DSC
-* upload public key without client certificate
+* upload DSC without client certificate
 * check that the response had an error
 * check that the response had the error "Unauthorized"

-## upload country code certificate with mismatched certificate
+## upload DSC with mismatched certificate

 tags: negative_test

-Upload a public key of a country with a public key (country certificate) of a different country.
+Upload a DSC signed with CSCA certificate of a different country.
 The response code should be 403 Forbidden

-* create a public key for another country
+* create a DSC for another country
-* upload public key
+* upload DSC
 * check that the response had an error
 * check that the response had the error "Forbidden"

-## upload country code certificate in a wrong format
+## upload DSC in a wrong format

 tags: negative_test

-Upload a public key of a country with the wrong format to trigger Error Code 406
+Upload a DSC of a country with the wrong format to trigger Error Code 406

-* create a valid public key
+* create a DSC
-* upbload key as text
+* upbload DSC as text
 * check that the response had an error
 * check that the response had the error "Content Not Acceptable"

-## upload country code certificate with a dublicate uuid
+## upload DSC with a dublicate uuid

 tags: negative_test

-Upload a public key of a country with a UUID which is already in the database.
+Upload a DSC of a country with a UUID which is already in the database.
 The API should respond with the error Code 409.

-* create a valid public key with the uuid "..."
+* create a valid DSC with the uuid "..."
-* upload public key
+* upload DSC
 * check that the response had an error
 * check that the response hat the error "Conflict"